giannivh/SigJar/README.md

 ## How to install?

 SigJar is not yet available in the Google Chrome Web Store, because it's still work in progress.
-Eventually it will be available from the Google Chrome Web Store.
+Eventually it will be available in the Google Chrome Web Store.

 For now, you'll have to download the project and install it manually: